veracode-demo-labs/verademo-dotnetcore/DEMO_NOTES.md

 	veracode fix Controllers/ToolsController.cs

-The first flaw is a CRLF Injection around line 53 that can be Fixed.
+There is a CRLF Injection around line 53 that can be Fixed.

 To verify the fix re-build the app and re-run the Pipeline scanner.